aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 9. **Points Earned by Each Customer**

    - **Problem Statement:** Calculate the total points earned by each customer, considering a $1 spend equates to 10 points and sushi has a 2x points multiplier.
-   - **Business Purpose:** This insight helps in understanding the effectiveness of the points system and customer engagement.
    - **SQL Functions and Steps:**
      - **SUM()**: Calculate the total points based on spend and item type.
      - **JOIN**: Combine sales and menu tables to get necessary information.